A minimax method for the spectral fractional Laplacian and related evolution problems: A new computational method for the spectral fractional Laplacian

-with the partial differential equation in the first line of \eqref{eigen} understood as an equality in $L^2(\Omega)$, and the homogeneous boundary condition appearing in the second line of \eqref{eigen} as an equality in $H^{-\frac{1}{2}}(\partial\Omega)$.
+with the partial differential equation in the first line of \eqref{eigen} understood as an equality in $L^2(\Omega)$, and the homogeneous boundary condition appearing in the second line of \eqref{eigen} as an equality in $H^{\frac{1}{2}}(\partial\Omega)$ in the case of a Dirichlet boundary condition, and as an equality in $H^{-\frac{1}{2}}(\partial\Omega)$ in the case of a Neumann boundary condition.
 For $\s \in (0, 1)$ the domain of the spectral fractional Laplacian $(-\Delta_{\mathcal{B}})^s$ is defined as the Hilbert space